 The National Pathology Accreditation Advisory Council (NPAAC) advises the Commonwealth, state and territory health ministers on matters relating to the accreditation of pathology laboratories.
 NPAAC plays a key role in ensuring the quality of Australian pathology services and is responsible for the development and maintenance of standards and guidelines for pathology practices.
-NPAAC is comprised of representatives from all states and territories, nominees from peak professional bodies and the Department of Health and Ageing.
+NPAAC is comprised of representatives from all states and territories, nominees from peak professional bodies and the Department of Health.

 In 1986, the Commonwealth introduced a compulsory accreditation system in relation to Medicare benefits for pathology.
 In order to be accredited, a pathology laboratory must meet specified quality standards.

 The Health Insurance (Accredited Pathology Laboratories – Approval) Principles 2002

 set out the specifics of pathology accreditation and its requirements.
 The Principles include a Schedule that lists accreditation materials (or the standards) that relate to the actual process.
 The accreditation material is developed and maintained by NPAAC.